cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 The readings by [Miller, Sharp, and Jones (2014)][miller2014] and [Bahnmaier, Sherfey, and Hatfield (2020)][bahnmaier2020] provides context about how these technologies impact librarianship.
 Miller et al. (2014) describe a case study that shows how electronic resources have impacted organizational structure, job titles, budgets, and more.
-Likewise Bahnmaier et al. (2020) discuss aspects of this and reflect on various changes in library staffing and how this raises the importance of the library-vendor relationship.
+Likewise Bahnmaier et al. (2020) discuss aspects of this and reflect on changes in library staffing and how this raises the importance of the library-vendor relationship.

 ## Conclusion